Dylan Jones leaves GQ amid Conde Nast global mergers - Press Gazette

 “I want to thank all the readers who came with us on our journey, as well as all of my brilliant publishing directors, and our simply extraordinary events team.
 But most of all I’d like to thank my amazing editorial team.
 All I can see in front of them is a series of green lights.”

-Before joining GQ, where he was named Men’s Editor of the Year 11 times at the British Society of Magazine Editors Awards, Jones held various positions at The Sunday Times and oversaw The Face, Arena and Frank as group editor at Wagadon.
+Before joining GQ, where he was named Editor of the Year a record nine times at the British Society of Magazine Editors Awards, Jones held various positions at The Sunday Times and oversaw The Face, Arena and Frank as group editor at Wagadon.

 In his first few years leading GQ he signed up a number of broadsheet writers to help it become renowned for its journalism, introduced an interiors section and threw out the laddish elements.
 Jones told Press Gazette in 2014 the “joke wore thin” on lads’ mags.